Articles in This Series

 - Unsupervised learning, related fields, and machine learning in practice

-Welcome to the second chapter in a five-part series about machine learning.
+Welcome to the second article in a five-part series about machine learning.

-In this chapter, we will briefly introduce model performance concepts, and then focus on the following parts of the machine learning process: data selection, preprocessing, feature selection, model selection, and model tradeoff considerations.
+In this article, we will briefly introduce model performance concepts, and then focus on the following parts of the machine learning process: data selection, preprocessing, feature selection, model selection, and model tradeoff considerations.

 Model Performance Introduction